 Social wellness refers to the relationships that humans have and the ways that they interact with others.
-According to the American College Health Association’s Spring 2017 Executive Summary, approximately 62% of students “felt very lonely” within the last 12 months, with 26% feeling very lonely within the last two weeks.
+According to the American College Health Association’s Spring 2021 Executive Summary, approximately 53% of students scored positive for loneliness on the UCLA Loneliness Scale (ULS3).
 Social isolation and loneliness are not new topics for those transitioning to college, but advances in the prominence of social media has impacted many students’ abilities to create new friendships offline.

 Some strategies to improve social wellbeing are: